 Waking Up at Night is Normal

 Yep.
 This is not a type-o.
 Everyone wakes multiple times everynight, even good sleepers.
 This was one of the first things I learned as a new sleep technician in the 1980s, that the human brain “activates” during sleep many more times than people realize.
-This thing is this: good sleepers don’t react the same way that people with insomnia do when they are awake at night.
+The thing is this: good sleepers don’t react the same way that people with insomnia do when they become/are awake at night.

-Remember that research about Pavlov’s dogs from high school psychology class?
+Ah yes, classical conditioning.
+Remember that research about Pavlov’s dogs from your high school psychology class?
 The dogs learned to associate the sound of a bell (Dr. Pavlov entering his laboratory) with food, so they salivated (Dr. Pavlov gave them meat to get saliva samples for his research on digestion).
 Same thing can happen with sleep (not an icky salivating thing fortunately!): You wake at night (normal), and then become alert/aware/hyperaroused (not normal).
 You then spend long stretches of time in bed awake trying to force yourself back to sleep, something that is impossible to do.
-Your big human brain begins to associate everything sleep-related (the bed, bedroom, bedtime, the thought of going to bed) with alertness/anxiety.
-You become conditioned to becoming easily awake/alert in bed.
+Your big human brain begins to associate anything and everything sleep-related (the bed, the bedroom, bedtime, the thought of going to bed, etc.) with alertness, worry, anxiety.
+You become conditioned to becoming easily alert in bed.
 We’ll talk about how to un-condition this conditioned alertness and anxiety later.

 Ask a good sleeper how they fall asleep, or what they do to get back to sleep when they wake at night, and they look at you like your from Mars.
 The say things like, “I dunno, I just close my eyes”.
 They don’t really understand the question.
 Ask someone with insomnia those questions, and the list can be long, the anxiety palpable.
 The fight or flight response can be strong – sometimes helpful during the day, usually not helpful at night.

 Attitudes and Beliefs About Sleep